 Skip to main content

-Cruising the canals of Amsterdam with Lampedusa and Contiki: this is how you MAKE TRAVEL MATTER®
+Cruising the canals of Amsterdam with Rederij Lampedusa and Contiki: this is how you MAKE TRAVEL MATTER®

 When you visit a European city for the first time, you wanna get a feel for the place.
 But where to start?
 You could take a walking tour, open-top bus, or even a boat ride – great for seeing historic buildings and statues.
 But for all the fascinating history waiting to be unearthed in Europe’s storied cities, many such tours tell you little about the truly modern currents that keep the city in motion.

 We’ve always thought it’s just as special to experience a city’s hidden history; to explore with a guide who has a personal story to tell; and to know you’re helping some of the most vulnerable groups in society benefit from tourism.
-That’s what our MAKE TRAVEL MATTER® experiences are all about.
-And when you visit Amsterdam with Contiki, you can experience one of our most eye-opening ones of all: touring those dreamy canals with the Lampedusa Collective.
+That’s what our MAKE TRAVEL MATTER® Experiences are all about.
+And when you visit Amsterdam with Contiki, you can experience one of our most eye-opening ones of all: touring those dreamy canals with an Amsterdam Refugee Boat Tour, powered by Rederij Lampedusa.

-Lampedusa is a collective with members from Egypt, Syria, Eritrea and Sudan – and their tours are pretty unique.
+Rederij Lampedusa is a collective with members from Egypt, Syria, Eritrea, and Sudan – and their tours are pretty unique.
 They’re exclusively conducted by migrants, for a start, and they take you along Amsterdam’s iconic harbour in former refugee boats, pulled from Italy in 2015 by the group’s founder, Tuen.

 Like any tour group, these guys want to help you discover Amsterdam’s unique beauty.
 But they also want to tell you a different story: a story of migration, hardship, tolerance and opportunity, that’ll make you see Amsterdam – and the world – from a completely new perspective.